bids-standard/BEP028_BIDSprov/bep028spec.md

 1. The raw conversion from DICOM images or other instrument native formats to BIDS layout, details of stimulus presentation and cognitive paradigms, and clinical and neuropsychiatric assessments, each come with their own details of provenance.
 2. In BIDS derivatives, the consideration of outputs requires knowledge of which inputs from the BIDS dataset were used together with what software was run in what environment and with what parameters.

+> [!CAUTION]
-TODO: those above should be covered with their own example
+> TODO: those above should be covered with their own example

 But provenance comes up in other contexts as well, which might be addressed at a later stage: